Introduction to the Victorian Information Privacy Principles

 A summary of the Victorian Information Privacy Principles

-The following is a summary of the IPPs (for full text, see sch 1 PDP Act):
+The following is a summary of the IPPs (for the full text, see sch 1 PDP Act):

 IPP 1: Collection

 An organisation must only collect personal information that is necessary for the performance of its functions.
-In Jurecek v Director, Transport Safety Victoria VSC 285, the Supreme An independent body that hears legal claims brought by parties and decides between them.
-Serious cases are heard by a judge and jury, or just a judge.
-Less-serious cases are heard by a magistrate. (per Justice Bell) stated that ‘necessary does not mean essential or indispensable, but reasonably necessary for the organisation’s functions or activities’.
+In Jurecek v Director, Transport Safety Victoria VSC 285, the Supreme Court (per Justice Bell) stated that ‘necessary does not mean essential or indispensable, but reasonably necessary for the organisation’s functions or activities’.

 An organisation must advise individuals of the purpose for the collection of personal information, that they are entitled to access their personal information, and how to do this.